ThePrimeagen/web3-smart-contracts/lessons/0_1_intro.md

 I really think that it is best to understand your enviroment before you use things that abstract it away from you.

+#### console.log
+Yes, there will be times we will use this as our primary debugging tool.
+Most of it will be on purpose, definitely never on accident.

 <br />
 <br />
 <br />